hbc/NGS-Data-Analysis-long-course/sessionIV/lessons/02_sleuth.md

 >***An ordered factor will not give interpretable output, so do not order the factor using the factor() function, use relevel() instead.***

-### Step 5: Test significant differences between conditions using the Wald test
+### Test significant differences between conditions using the Wald test

 ```
 # Wald test for specific condition